-- 2 members of staff have completed the positive handling training delivered by Dynamis. - Since September 2020, the school work closely with the 'Mental Health Support Team in Schools-MHST.'
-We have a senior mental health practitioner, Mrs Joanne Bates, who visits our school once a week to deliver intervention to specific pupils who school have referred to the service.
-The service also regularly delivers workshops to children and parents on a range of Mental health needs. - The school has a full-time Family support and Attendance worker in place, Miss Eve Sanders.
+- The school has a part-time Family support and Attendance worker in place, Miss Eve Sanders.
 She supports families to understand specific children's needs and supports with approaches which are used in school and can also be used effectively at home. - The school's family liaison officer, Pre-school manager and support staff member have successfully completed training for The Solihull Programme.
 They are qualified to deliver this support programme to parents. - Specific training is sought from external bodies such as Speech and Language Therapists, Educational Psychologists, Hearing and Vision support service and Occupational Therapists as needed on an individual basis. - Medical training to support pupils with medical care plans such as asthma, epi-pen and diabetes training. - Shadowing/peer observation regularly takes place.
 In particular, when staff members start a new role in supporting a key child.
 This enables staff members to gain the knowledge and expertise needed to support the child's needs effectively.